invst-git/OpsForge-AI/README.md

 PredictiveOps pairs a deterministic ETS (Holt linear) forecaster with LLM narration: simulated metrics are smoothed to produce short-horizon forecasts and anomaly scores, which are bundled into `/api/forecasts` and injected into the PredictiveOps prompt for higher-confidence risk calls without changing existing API shapes.

+Agents run a continuous feedback loop: incidents and actions are recorded with outcomes, selection success rates are aggregated per keyword pattern, and action policy stats track success versus rollback.
+AgentSelector adapts thresholds within safe bounds based on historical quality, and action policies gain preference signals from past executions, all without altering existing API contracts.

+Feedback-driven learning loop (how it works):
+- Outcome capture: Each incident stores agent participation, processing state, and action audit entries; when remediation completes, a compact outcome record is appended (incident_id, status, agents_used, actions, residual risk placeholder).
+- Storage & safety: Outcomes and action stats live in the in-memory knowledge base (configurable ring buffer) and are guarded by the `LEARNING_LOOP_ENABLED` flag; all additions are additive to existing schemas and leave API shapes unchanged.
+- Selection adaptation: AgentSelector aggregates past selections by keyword pattern, computes average outcome quality, and nudges the relevance threshold within safe bounds (floor 50, ceiling 85).
+If data is sparse, the default static threshold is used.
+- Action policy signals: Each action type tracks success versus failure/rollback counts with last-seen context.
+These stats can inform future automation preferences without changing current execution paths.
+- Degradation behavior: If learning data is unavailable or disabled, the system falls back to the baseline agent selection and action policies with no change in behavior.

 ```mermaid
 flowchart LR
     subgraph Frontend